Vera cast from Fast Love episode in 2024

-Here’s who’s on the cast of the episode episode of Vera tonight as the show returns for 2024.
+Here’s who’s on the cast of the latest episode of Vera tonight on ITV.

-The first episode of Series 13, titled Fast Love, airs on ITV1 from 8PM on Sunday, 7 January.
+The second episode of Series 13, titled Tender, airs on ITV1 from 8PM on Sunday, 14 January.

 The popular crime series stars Brenda Blethyn as the lead character, based on Ann Cleeves’ best-selling novels.